 The acronym for a central securities depository.
-A CSD is a specialised domestic institution, part of the market infrastructure, which records (1) holdings of domestic securities, by providing accounts for the holders or their agents, and (2) changes in holdings, by means of entries between these accounts (bookentry transfer), rather than by the physical transfer of certificates.
-Securities may be issued to the CSD or another entity.
-To allow book-entry transfer, securities are either dematerialised or immobilised.
-Most CSD are linked to independent cash payment systems.
+A CSD is a specialised domestic institution, part of the market infrastructure, which records (1) holdings of domestic securities, by providing accounts for the holders or their agents, and (2) changes in holdings, nowadays usually by means of opposite entries in these accounts (book-entry transfer), rather than by the movement of physical certificates.
+To allow book-entry transfer, securities are either 'dematerialised' or 'immobilised'.
+Most CSD are linked to independent large value payment systems operated by central banks.
 Cf ICSD.